CrazyForks/mcp-typescript-sdk/README.md

 ## License

-MIT License.
+Apache License 2.0.
 See LICENSE file for details.